 Beaucarnea / Nolina recurvata

-Beaucarnea recurvata, also called Nolina recurvata, often gets mistaken for a palm, but actually is a semi succulent.
-This unique looking tree-like perennial has a large swollen trunk, which stores water.
+Beaucarnea recurvata, also called Nolina recurvata, is often mistaken for a palm, but it is actually a semi-succulent.
+This characteristic tree-like plant has a large swollen trunk that stores water.
 The dark green leaves are long and thin and emerge from the trunk like a fountain.
-Beaucarnea recurvata is native to arid-tropical parts of Mexico where it grows in mountain forests and on rocky cliffs.
+Beaucarnea recurvata is native to the arid-tropical parts of Mexico, where it grows in mountain forests and on rocky cliffs.
 Beaucarnea recurvata is a well-known robust, sun-loving houseplant.
-In mild to warmer climates it can be used as a waterwise patio plant or for landscaping.
-Outdoors it can grow to a full-size tree.
-Beaucarnea recurvata is commonly known as Ponytail palm, Bottle palm or Elephant's foot.
-Other internationally used common names for Beaucarnea or Nolina recurvata are: Big Base Palm, Desert Pony Tail Palm, Ponytail Nolina; Elephant foot tree.
-Evanthia has Beaucarnea recurvata starting material available all year round, as seed and young plants from seed.
+In mild to warmer climates, it can also be used as a patio plant or for landscaping and can grow into a large tree.
+Beaucarnea recurvata is also known as Elephant's Foot.
+Other internationally used names for Beaucarnea or Nolina recurvata include: Ponytail palm, Bottle palm or Elephant's foot; Big Base Palm; Desert Pony Tail Palm; Ponytail Nolina; Elephant foot tree.
+Evanthia has Beaucarnea recurvata starting material available year-round, as seeds and young plants from seed.
 Ask our team for the Beaucarnea / Nolina cultivation manual for commercial production.

 Properties